Granite is believed to be the name of an upcoming vehicle from General Motors’ GMC brand.

 Over the last few years, General Motors has been actively pursuing registration of the Granite name with the Untied States Patent and Trademark Office.
 Most recently, the automaker filed a trademark application on May 26, 2015 for the term Granite in the goods and service category of “Motor land vehicles, namely, on-road passenger automobiles.”
 As of March 7th, 2016, this application is live.

-General Motors has also filed applications to register Granite as a trademark on two prior occasions:
+General Motors has also filed applications to register Granite as a trademark with the USPTO on two prior occasions:

 - November 9, 2009